-One of my favorite parts about Newfoundland is that it is one of the best places to go whale watching in the world!
-During the summer, you can easily spot whales in the ocean while hiking along the coast of Newfoundland.
-If you want a closer experience, there are many whale watching tours in Newfoundland to take you out to meet these friendly giants.
-On these tours, it is also very common to see puffins!
+You can easily spot whales while hiking along the coast during the summer.
+However, if you want a closer experience, there are many whale-watching tours in Newfoundland to take you out to meet these friendly giants.
+On these tours, it is also common to see large colonies of puffins.

 Whale Watching St. John’s Newfoundland

-If you want to get closer to whales and don’t know anyone with a boat, you can join a whale watching tour from downtown St. John’s with Iceberg Quest.
+If you want to get closer to whales, you can join a whale-watching tour from downtown St. John’s with Iceberg Quest.

 Bay Bulls Whale Watching

-To visit the island you’ll have to hop on a boat tour from Bay Bulls.
-This is an easy day trip from St. John’s, it’s just a 25-minute drive from the city.
+This is an easy day trip from St. John’s, as it’s just a 25-minute drive from the city.
 The tour takes about an hour and a half.

 St. Vincent’s is another popular spot for whale watching from the shore on the Irish Loop.
 It’s about two hours from St. John’s.
-The sea becomes very deep quickly there so the whales often come very close to shore!
+The sea quickly becomes deep, so the whales often come very close to shore!

 Trinity Whale Watching